How To Find Normal Line And Tangent Line

 Finding the Normal Line: A Straightforward Extension

 Since the normal line is perpendicular to the tangent line, its slope is the negative reciprocal of the tangent line's slope.
-Therefore, finding the normal line involves a simple extension of the tangent line process:
+Which means, finding the normal line involves a simple extension of the tangent line process:

 Step 1: Find the Slope of the Tangent Line (As described in the previous section)